dergigi/dergigi.github.io/_posts/2018-12-26-street-art.markdown

   - Travel
 ---

-Sometimes I wonder why the rational world, the world of science and technology, is often so far removed from the arts.
+Sometimes I wonder why the “rational“ world, the world of science and technology, is often so far removed from the arts.
 It seems to me that everyone, no matter the discipline, is after the same thing: truth, beauty, and maybe a little bit of meaning.

 ----

 <blockquote>
-Rationality is what we do to organize the world, to make it possible to predict.
-Art is the rehearsal for the inapplicability and failure of that process.
+“Rationality is what we do to organize the world, to make it possible to predict.
+Art is the rehearsal for the inapplicability and failure of that process.“
 <cite>Brian Eno</cite>
 </blockquote>